Mirtazapine 30mg and 45mg Tablets

 You may need urgent medical attention.

-If you take too many Avanza tablets, you may feel drowsy, dizzy, confused, agitated, have increased heart rate or lose consciousness.
+If you take too many Avanza tablets, you may feel drowsy, dizzy, confused, and agitated.

 Things you must do